ericbutz/developer-portal/app/guides/receive-money/create-transfer.md

 ## Create a transfer

 Once the customer has verified their funding source, we can transfer funds from their bank account to your Dwolla account.
-You’ll need to supply your access token and customer’s ID, as well as the customer’s funding source ID.
+You’ll need to supply your access token and customer’s funding source Id, as well as your funding source Id where you wish to receive funds.

 ```raw
 POST https://api-sandbox.dwolla.com/transfers